soarqin/DSP_Mods/Dustbin/README.md

 * A checkbox is added to Storages and Tanks UI, which turns them into dustbins.
 * Items sent into dustbins are removed immediately.
-* Can get sands from destroyed items, configurable through a json encoded config entry.
+* Can get soil piless from destroyed items, configurable through a json encoded config entry.
   + You can get item ID list [here](https://dsp-wiki.com/Modding:Items_IDs).

 ## 更新日志